Ashark/davinci-resolve-checker/README.md

 This project is only targeted for Linux platform.
 Windows and Hackintosh users should not be interested in this project, as there is no problem for them to install native version for their platform.

-It checks GPUs presented in system, checks OpenGL drivers (actual renderer string), OpenCL drivers.
+It checks GPUs presented in system (shows the driver in use), checks OpenGL drivers (actual renderer string), installed OpenCL drivers.
+If script detects configuration problem, it suggests how to solve it.

 ## Supported distributions: